 For this R&D area, we call for innovative research proposals that will use a transdisciplinary approach to clarify the mechanisms of action in multi-sensory systems, including sensory systems and peripheral nerve networks; clarify disease pathology; develop technologies to visualize and quantify activity status; and use these technologies to develop therapeutic and preventive methods.
 We also welcome research proposals for the creation of seeds for basic engineering technology to further our understanding of the anatomical structures and physiological functions of sensory organs and peripheral nerve networks and clarify the mechanisms of molecular regulation through nerve control.
+R&D PIs do not necessarily have to be active in the medical field but can also be from engineering and other fields.

 To pursue these research themes, we look for the formation of research units that bring together various different fields of research, such as neurology, physiology, molecular biology, cell biology, regenerative medicine, clinical medicine, tissue engineering, materials science, information science, and micro-mechatronics.
-For research proposals aimed at developing new technologies to visualize, quantify, and control sensory system activity, we welcome proposals that build research systems comprised of researchers from medical and biological disciplines and as well as from engineering disciplines; that foster active partnership between these disciplines; and that pursue the development of bioelectronic medicines, wearable devices, human interface, implantable devices, organ chips, microelectro mechanism systems (MEMS), or microfluidic device and other technologies.
+For research proposals aimed at developing new technologies to visualize, quantify, and control sensory system activity, we welcome proposals that build research systems comprised of researchers from medical and biological disciplines and as well as from engineering disciplines; that foster active partnership between these disciplines; and that pursue the development of bioelectronic medicines, wearable devices, human interface, implantable devices, organ chips, micro-electro mechanism systems (MEMS), or microfluidic device and other technologies.